 The French designer appropriated styles and fabrics from men’s fashion, decisions that a few decades earlier could have landed her in a prison cell.

-She favored jersey.
+She favoured jersey.
 An inexpensive fabric, it created loose but well-fitting lines around a woman’s body and had, up until then, only been used to make men’s underwear.

 During the fabric-rationing days of WW1, jersey suited both her purse and her purpose of expanding fashionable attire beyond the wardrobes of women who could “afford it.”